Matemática

 Calculator Free · Private

 A ratio expresses the relative size of two or more quantities.
-Whether you're mixing concrete (3:2:1 cement:sand:gravel), scaling a recipe, or analyzing financial data, unsimplified ratios hide the real relationship.
-This calculator reduces any ratio to its simplest form using the Greatest Common Divisor (GCD), then shows the decimal value, percentage breakdown, and lets you scale to any target total.
+Whether you're mixing concrete (3:2:1 cement:sand:gravel), scaling a recipe, or checking an aspect ratio (1920:1080 = 16:9), unsimplified ratios hide the real relationship.
+This calculator reduces any ratio to its simplest form using the Greatest Common Divisor (GCD), then shows the decimal value, percentage breakdown, equivalent ratios, and lets you scale to any target total.

 When to use this calculator